hanatos/vkdt/src/pipe/modules/kpn/readme.md

 # kpn: kernel prediction neural network denoising

-see `kpn-t` for the training part. the weights lut produced by the latter module should be plugged into here.
+see [the `kpn-t` module](../kpn-t/readme.md) for the training part. the weights lut produced by the latter module should be plugged into here.

 ## connectors